-Securities held to maturity are stated at quoted market prices.
+Held-to-maturity securities are stated at quoted market prices.
 If the quoted market price is not available or if there is no active market for the relevant financial instrument, the fair value of a financial instrument is determined using valuation methods.
 The method of calculating financial instruments' fair value is described in Note 2.5.